jthomforde/jthomforde_portfolio/_projects/torque-wrench-analysis.md

 The FEM results demonstrate acceptable stress levels, measurable strain at the gauge location, and predictable deflection behavior.
 The resulting electrical sensitivity provides a clear and reliable calibration pathway for torque measurement.

+## Strain Gauge Selection

+A uniaxial foil strain gauge was selected to measure axial strain along the handle of the torque wrench.
+The gauge has an active grid length of approximately **3 mm** and a nominal resistance of **350 Ω**, making it well suited for high-sensitivity measurements on metallic components.
+Its compact footprint allows for clean placement on the outer surface of the handle at the strain measurement location.
+The axial orientation of the gauge provides a direct and repeatable relationship between applied torque and measured strain, enabling reliable torque calibration.